 Embrace some of the best surf of the year and hit the waves.
 Stop by Moondoggies or Central Coast Surfboards to get the inside scoop on the breaks nearby and pick up some surfing accessories for a day on the beach.
 It’ll be the perfect rush of salt air to get you ready for some outdoor dining and drinks back in SLO afterwards.

-If it feels just a bit too crisp for some water activity, lean into it with a cozy mug of something quirky from any of the city’s popular coffee shops.
+If it feels just a bit too crisp for some water activity, lean into it with a cozy mug of something quirky from any of the coffee shops in San Luis Obispo.
 Bring a book, grab a table outside, or stroll with a takeaway cup of something delicious.

 Kin Coffee Bar, for example, serves up a creative matcha latte.
 Active Coffee Co. is a newcomer that tops some drinks with its signature homemade cotton candy.
 Scout’s locations are both open for takeout, including their delectable Scout cookie.
 Nautical Bean specializes in its “Nutty Bean” coffee that pairs perfectly with cool temperatures on a crisp afternoon.